 Well, nothing could be further from the truth.
 Fitness needs to be a part of your lifestyle, but it doesn’t have to take over your life.
 You don’t have to do much, but you do have to do something.

 In this blog I’ll be showing you exactly how I maintain a functional, virtually disease-free body.
 I started the blog by filming the workouts I did every day at age 49 and taking you along for the ride.
 If you want a model to follow, these videos will provide one.
 If you already work out and just want some new ideas, maybe you’ll find some here.
-Since my baby was born a few months ago I’ve had to give up my gym membership and have started working out at home.
+When my baby was born I had to give up my gym membership and started working out at home.
 I have a few basic pieces of equipment, but mostly I work out using my own bodyweight and some commonly available playground equipment in my neighborhood.
-None of the videos exceed 15 minutes in length, and that’s including the short explanations and tips I give in them.
+None of the videos exceed 15 minutes in length, and that’s including the short explanations and tips I give.
 So the workouts are generally less than 15 minutes long.

 That’s right.
 Less than 15 minutes a day, most days, will get you a body that is both healthy and functional (and probably stronger than most of the people around you).
 All you have to do is follow along.
 I’ll also be talking about nutrition and healthy eating, since that’s a big part of the equation as well.
 But don’t worry; nothing I do is spartan or looks anything like a traditional “diet”.
 I eat healthy food most of the time, so when I want to have a pizza or ice cream, I don’t worry about it (and it doesn’t impact my body).